through-space/iss-finder/README.md

 ISS Finder is a minimalistic React App that helps you to locate the International Space Station.
 > My daughter asked me whether a blinking star she sees, is ISS.
 We have an app at home!
-> Just a perfect chance to try out new libraries, improve coding skills and a bunch of simple math gym problems.
+> Just a perfect chance to try out new libraries, improve coding skills with a bunch of simple math gym problems for fun.

 ___